-The record contains a good deal of evidence of participation in the constitutional tort by respondent's superiors at CDA, by those directly under the Mayor, and perhaps by the Mayor himself.
-Moreover, in closing argument, defense counsel rating on October 1st.
+&quot;Plaintiff written reprimand contrary to thrust of the decision of the Civil Service Commission.
+That's in evidence.
+That's true.
+Required plaintiff to make secondary employment reports that weren't required of others.
+There's evidence to that effect.
+Reduced his staff from nine to three.
+There's evidence of that allegation.
+Given plaintiff a low service rating on October 1st.
 There's evidence of that.
 Transferring him to a nonmanagement, nonsupervisory junior staff position.
 There's evidence to that.
 Failure to establish goals against which he could be measured.
 All of these things.
 Finally, we say laying plaintiff off from a position on December 30th for the pretextual reason of lack of funds and a furtherance of the conspiracy to remove plaintiff from the Civil Service Commission.
 There's evidence of that, that he was laid off, that the reason was pretextual."
 Tr.
 3-26-3-27.

-""Q. [Mr. Oldham] There had to be a change in [HUD's] budget in order for you to be brought on board; is that correct?
+&quot;"Q. [Mr. Oldham] There had to be a change in [HUD's] budget in order for you to be brought on board; is that correct?

-"A. [Mr. Praprotnik] Yes.
+&quot;A. [Mr. Praprotnik] Yes.

-"Q. Now, in order to get a change of budget, who had to be involved in that?
+&quot;Q. Now, in order to get a change of budget, who had to be involved in that?